CatalystWorkshop/splat-cv-data/README.md

 8. After finding your virtual cam index, you can finally set up your spectator cam parser.

 9. Set up your overhead spectator camera in Splatoon 2.
-For best results, disable screen burn-in reduction (the screen dimming after 5 minutes) and all notifications in system settings.
+For best results, disable screen burn-in reduction (the screen dimming after 5 minutes) and all notifications in Switch system settings.
 Don't move the camera or change perspectives while parsing.

 10. Run the following command with the virtual cam index found earlier to start up the spectator cam parser.